Alternative Macbeth Guided Reading Script plus lesson plan and detailed synopses of original and alternative scripts

 Macbeth: (Philosophically) Ah well, these things are sent to try us ..

-Narrator: You will, of course, need a great deal more counseling to help you
+Narrator: You will, of course, need a great deal more counselling to help you

 Duncan: (Interrupting) Wait a minute!
 Wait a minute!
 Am I hearing this right?